 If the UE requests ciphering keys for ciphered broadcast assistance data in the TRACKING AREA UPDATE REQUEST message and the MME has valid ciphering key data applicable to the UE's subscription, then the MME shall include the ciphering key data in the Ciphering key data IE of the TRACKING AREA UPDATE ACCEPT message.

+If the UE supporting MUSIM in the TRACKING AREA UPDATE REQUEST message, requests the release of the NAS signalling connection, by including the Connection release request IE, the MME shall not establish radio and S1 bearers for any active EPS bearer contexts, and if the UE,

+- requests restriction of paging, the MME shall store the paging restriction preferences of the UE and enforce these restrictions in the paging procedure as described in clause 5.6.2; or

+- does not request any restriction of paging by not including the Paging restriction IE, the MME shall delete any stored paging restriction preferences for the UE and stop restricting paging.

+The MME shall send the TRACKING AREA UPDATE ACCEPT message and initiate the release of the NAS signalling connection.

 Upon receiving a TRACKING AREA UPDATE ACCEPT message, the UE shall stop timer T3430, reset the service request attempt counter, tracking area updating attempt counter, enter state EMM-REGISTERED and set the EPS update status to EU1 UPDATED.
 If the message contains a GUTI, the UE shall use this GUTI as new temporary identity for EPS services and shall store the new GUTI.
 If no GUTI was included by the MME in the TRACKING AREA UPDATE ACCEPT message, the old GUTI shall be used.
 If the UE receives a new TAI list in the TRACKING AREA UPDATE ACCEPT message, the UE shall consider the new TAI list as valid and the old TAI list as invalid; otherwise, the UE shall consider the old TAI list as valid.

 If the UE receives the TRACKING AREA UPDATE ACCEPT message from a PLMN for which a PLMN-specific attempt counter or PLMN-specific PS-attempt counter is maintained (see subclause 5.3.7b), then the UE shall reset these counters.
 If the UE maintains a counter for "SIM/USIM considered invalid for GPRS services", then the UE shall reset this counter.